 Contributions to the University Libraries’ funds and endowments enable us to maintain and expand our collections and provide the range of research–related services needed to support student learning and student and faculty research in the 21st century.
-If you have questions or need additional information about our funds and endowments please contact the Libraries’ Development Officer, Mary Johnson (518-956-7952 or firstname.lastname@example.org) or the Office of the Dean and Library Director (518-442-3568).
+If you have questions or need additional information about our funds and endowments please contact the Libraries’ Development Officer, Mary Johnson (518-956-7952 or firstname.lastname@example.org) or the Office of the Dean of University Libraries (518-442-3568).

 Library Development Fund

 The Library Development Fund (LDF) is used to acquire materials and support the Libraries’ services and facilities.
 Directing your gift to the LDF has immediate impact and provides the University Libraries with the flexibility to use your gift where it is most urgently needed.
 However, if you are interested in a specific subject area or library service, your contribution can be earmarked as a fund within the LDF and used for that purpose.
 Memorial contributions can also be directed to the LDF and can be designated for a purpose that honors the memory of the subject of the gift.

 The University Libraries’ endowments provide funding streams that help us continue to provide needed collections and services – even during economic downturns and/or when costs of materials rise dramatically.
 The original amount donated to establish the endowment is invested by the University at Albany Foundation and never expended.
 Only the interest generated by the fund is available to be spent, thereby ensuring that funds from our endowments will be available in perpetuity.